oppia/oppia-android/.github/README.md

 # [Oppia-Android](https://www.oppia.org)

 Oppia-Android is a mobile application version of [Oppia](https://www.oppia.org).
-It is an android application that enables anyone to easily learn interactive activities (called 'explorations').
+It is an android application that enables anyone to learn easily interactive activities (called 'explorations').
 These activities simulate a one-on-one conversation with a tutor, making it possible for students to learn by doing while getting feedback.

-In addition to that users can create their profile, pratice a set of skills, play with exporations, review previously finished skills and can also track the progress.
+Moreover, users can create their profile, practice a set of skills, play with explorations, review previously finished skills and also track the progress.

-Oppia-Android app is written using Kotlin and python, and is built on top of Google App Engine.
+Oppia-Android app is written in Kotlin and python, and is built on top of Google App Engine.

   * [Oppia.org community site](https://www.oppia.org)
   * [User Documentation](https://oppia.github.io/)